Upgrading Veeam Kasten

 Upgrading on the AWS Marketplace

-Upgrading an Operator installed K10
+Upgrading an Operator Installed Veeam Kasten

 ../_images/install_operator.png